-We believe that our approach to our business will allow us to achieve our goals of both growing our business and generating attractive returns.
+We believe that our approach will allow us to achieve our goals of both growing our business and generating attractive returns.
 Our strategy involves:

 Expand our presence in existing markets.
-We primarily compete in lines of business and states that represented over \$100 billion in total written premiums during 2020.
-By comparison, we generated \$535.2 million of gross written premiums for the year ended December 31, 2021.
+We compete in the United States property and casualty market that represented nearly \$800 billion in total written premiums during 2021.
+By comparison, we generated \$881.9 million of gross written premiums for the year ended December 31, 2022.
 We believe that our differentiated product offerings will enable us to continue growing in our existing markets by (i) gaining market share from competitors who have less flexible product offerings; (ii) continuing to expand our strong distribution network; and (iii) increasing the total addressable market by providing attractive products to customers who previously elected not to purchase coverage.

-Extend our geographic reach and product portfolio.
-Our admitted insurance company, PSIC, is licensed in 34 states, while our E&S company operates on a nationwide basis.
 We continue to evaluate additional geographic markets and lines of business where we believe we can generate attractive risk-adjusted returns by harnessing our core competencies.

 Maintain our distinctive combination of profitability and growth.
 Our analytically informed risk selection and disciplined underwriting guidelines enable us to identify segments of the market that are both underserved and mispriced.
 As a result, we are able to generate an attractive underwriting profit through expanding the addressable market and winning market share with our distinctive products.
-For the years ended December 31, 2021 and 2020, our adjusted return on equity was 14.1% and 3.0%, respectively, with our results for 2020 reflecting profitability in spite of losses sustained by several severe weather events.
-Additionally, we will look to achieve industry leading combined ratios to ensure we are achieving attractive risk-adjusted returns.
+For the years ended December 31, 2022 and 2021, our return on equity ("ROE") was 13.4% and 12.1%, and our adjusted ROE was 18.3% and 13.8%, respectively.
 As we seek premium growth, we intend to remain disciplined in our pricing, underwriting, and risk management processes, including closely managing our net probable maximum loss ("PML"), average annual loss ("AAL"), and spread of risk.
 We will remain focused on lines of business with attractive pricing dynamics and a favorable risk / return profile, and we will not participate in markets where we believe our business model cannot add incremental value.

 Maintain a diversified book of business.
-We currently write a book comprised primarily of specialty insurance that is diversified by underlying loss exposure, customer type and geography.
+We currently write a book of specialty insurance that is diversified by underlying loss exposure, customer type and geography.
 Our major product lines and exposures are uncorrelated, such that events contributing to a loss in one line of business are unlikely to generate material losses in our other lines of business.
-The diversification of our book of business improves our risk-adjusted returns, reduces our reinsurance cost per dollar of premium, insulates us from swings in any single insurance or reinsurance market, and allows us to capitalize on market shifts opportunistically.
-As we grow, we intend to maintain a diversified book of business to continue to capitalize on these advantages.
+The diversification of our book of business improves our risk-adjusted returns, insulates us from swings in any single insurance or reinsurance market, and allows us to capitalize on market shifts opportunistically.
+As we grow, we intend to maintain a diversified book of business and continually capitalize on these advantages.